Bruno-Dionne/Notepad-Plus-Plus-UDL-UDL2-User-defined-Language-for-SAS/README.md

 Special attention was put on single line comment and multi lines comments.

-if you use the star «*» comments at the end of a line containing statement, it is strongly recommended to put the last semi column «;» before the «*» with nothing in between.
-Like this «;*», in order to help Notepad++ to do the distinction betwwen the «*» used in mathematical expression from the «*» used for comments.
+if you use the star  *  comments at the end of a line containing statement, it is strongly recommended to put the last semi column «;» before the star  *  with nothing in between.
+Like this  ;* , in order to help Notepad++ to do the distinction betwwen the star *  used in mathematical expression from the star *  used for comments.

-I've not find yet any other method to tell Notepad++ to deal with the «*» comments.
+I've not find yet any other method to tell Notepad++ to deal with the « * » comments.